hyprwm/hyprland-wiki/pages/Configuring/Dispatchers.md

 The new group’s border colors are configurable with the appropriate `col.` settings in the general config section.

-You can lock a group with the `lockgroups` bind dispatcher in order to stop new windows from entering groups.
+You can lock a group with the `lockactivegroup` dispatcher in order to stop new window from entering this group.
+In addition, the `lockgroups` dispatcher can be used to toggle an independent global group lock that will prevent new window from entering any groups, regardless of their local group lock stat.

 # Workspaces

 You have eight choices: